gmonika-blip/my-aws-restart-journey/Labs/Security/Data Protection Using Encryption/DataProtection.md

 The command succeeded, the value of $? returned as  0.
 If the command had failed, the value would have been nonzero.

-**Step6: To view the contents of the newly encrypted file, I used the following command:**
+**Step 6: To view the contents of the newly encrypted file, I used the following command:**

 ```
    cd output